 George Bartol Arts Education Awardee

-The Stockton Rush Bartol Foundation has selected Allens Lane Art Center as the winner of the 2019 George Bartol Arts Education Award to honor their Vision Thru Art program which provides sculpture classes for blind and low vision adults.
-The Award is given to an organization that provides sustained, meaningful participation in the arts; that demonstrates an active engagement in the lives of its students and community; and that maintains high artistic standards for its faculty and students.
+The Stockton Rush Bartol Foundation has selected Big Picture Alliance as the winner of the 2020 George Bartol Arts Education Award.
+Big Picture Alliance engages, educates and empowers Philadelphia youth through filmmaking and digital media arts.
+The Award of $5,000 is given to an organization that provides sustained, meaningful participation in the arts; that demonstrates an active engagement in the lives of its students and community; and that maintains high artistic standards for its faculty and students.